nilenta/rotisserie-modloader/README.md

 # rotisserie-modloader
-built in mod loader for https://rotisserie.nilenta.com/
+built in mod loader for Brotisserie

 this sucks lol